 The Fool’s Moon – The Fool’s Moon | Self Release

 After just a couple of runs through this debut album by the Lowestoft-based four-piece, The Fool’s Moon feels almost like being transported back in time, to an era when it wasn’t at all unusual to have all the elements of good healthy rock and roll music wrapped up in a couple of guitars, a bass and a set of drums, together with an ear for a good riff.
 The band lays its credentials on the table as Robert Baker and Sam Easter share guitar duties, with Calum McKemmie on double bass and Arthur Le Baleur on drums.
 Recorded in analogue and with little in the way of further embellishment, The Fool’s Moon demonstrates the simplicity of a good tight band, with plenty of funky guitar interplay and neither of the guitars getting in the way of one another.
 There’s the country-inflected “Only Human”, which roughly sets out the four essential things in life, eating, sleeping, drinking and human contact, delivered in a Tom Waits-like growl.
 Reminiscent of Tim Buckley’s “Strange Feeling”, “Heart to Break” likewise borrows from the chord structure first created by Miles Davis on “All Blues”, while “River Daughter” echoes the feel of a pastoral “Lady Eleanor”, bringing into the picture some understated folk rock elements.
 If The Fool’s Moon set out to create a feel of the bands of the early 1970s, then they hit the spot squarely.

-Not 55 is included on this week’s Vaults radio show.
+Not 55 is included on this week’s Northern Sky Vaults Radio Show.

 Afton Wolfe – Kings For Sale | Grandiflora Records